Scott-Devine/CloudMELT/README.md

 # Running MELT-Deletion on AWS EC2

-`create_pipeline.pl` currently supports only MELT-Split
+`create_melt_del_pipeline.pl` can be used instead of `create_pipeline.pl` to run a MELT-Deletion analysis with no accompanying MELT-Split analysis.

 # Troubleshooting